 LG has tweaked the full-screen webOS software to include Profiles for family members, so there’s the promise of more tailored curation for each individual person, pulled from the various services you personally use.
 It’s also just generally pretty nippy to operate.
 There’s a new Always Ready mode, which allows the set to display digital art when in Standby mode, if you're one of the few not worried about energy bills currently.

-Thanks to its brighter panel and all-new Alpha 9 Gen 5 processor, LG has managed to deliver a new level of picture performance from the C2 OLED… at sizes of 55 inches and up.
-4K images are refined and smooth, with pronounced dynamic range, and upscaling has never looked better.
+Thanks to its brighter panel and all-new Alpha 9 Gen 5 processor, LG has managed to deliver a new level of picture performance from the C2 OLED… at sizes of 55 inches and up anyway.
+Its 4K images are refined and smooth, with pronounced dynamic range, and upscaling has never looked better.
 Simply put, this is a gorgeous telly to watch.

-Couple this visual prowess to an enviable feature spread, including Game Optimizer for next-gen gamers, and you have a screen with huge appeal.
+Couple this visual prowess with an enviable feature spread, including Game Optimizer for next-gen gamers, and you have a screen with huge appeal.
 To see one is to want one.

 It's wonderful that LG has introduced 42-inch OLED for the first time, and this will obviously be a fantastic choice for bedroom and offices – especially for gaming fans, since you still get all the HDMI 2.1 features.
 But do bear in mind that the 42-inch and 48-inch versions don't get the extra brightness, so don't get quite as much praise heaped upon them by us.